-In many ways, Christmas is still very traditional, especially as New Zealand is a former British colony.
+In many ways, Christmas in New Zealand has many of the same traditions as a northern hemisphere Christmas, especially as New Zealand is a former British colony.
 Santa appears in red and white and comes riding in on his sleigh.
 In recent years, there has been more effort to create summer variations on the theme, but you’ll there’s still almost always a hint of winter to Christmas décor.

 However, there are some traditions that you’ll really only find in a Kiwi Christmas in the summer.
 In New Zealand, you know Christmas is near when the Pohutukawa trees bloom.
 Nicknamed the Kiwi Christmas tree, the Pohutukawa blossoms are deep red tying in beautifully with the Christmas tree.
 The night before Christmas, children leave out a carrot for a Rudolf and cookies for Santa - with bottle of beer instead of the traditional glass of milk (probably a good indication of the importance of beer to New Zealand celebrations).

 On the big day itself, people usually gather at family member’s house.
-Some people go to church, although this isn’t as common as it used to be, and some families choose to go to the beach for lunch.
+Some people go to church, although this isn’t as common as it used to be (and New Zealand generally isn't a very religious country), and some families choose to go to the beach for lunch.
 It’s also common for people to head away for Christmas, usually somewhere pretty and coastal.
 Often a Santa will turn up at the hotel or campground with presents for the kids.
 Regardless, mornings are the time to gather around the tree and open presents.

 Lunch is the big meal, and there are usually plans to eat outside.
 This often happens, but not always, often due to clouds, rain or simply too many flies.
 The food is usually relatively traditional - think ham, lamb and roast potatoes.
 Seafood often features too, especially if you have a family member that fishes or dives.